calvin-cs262-fall2023-teamG/Client/README.md

 - UI updates include more consistent color scheme, improved spacing and other tweaks

 **(10/23)**
-- Working on UI fixes and improvements
+- Working on UI fixes and possibly a few improvements